tharakkrishnan/SelfDrivingCar/011-CarND-PathPlanning/README.md

 }
 ```

-Above `if` condition checks vehicles which are on other lanes and distnace from our vehicle to that vehicle is less than 30m, we dis-qualified that lane.
-Similarly, in the `else if` condition, we dis-qualified lanes which has vehicles and the distance from our vehicle to thse vehicles is less than 20m.
+Above `if` condition checks vehicles which are on other lanes and if the distance from our vehicle to that vehicle is less than 30m, we dis-qualified that lane.
+Similarly, in the `else if` condition, we dis-qualified lanes which has vehicles and the distance from our vehicle to these vehicles is less than 20m.

-Finally, if our vehicle is too close to an other vehicle, we activate our lane changing logic and if we have an qulified candidate lane we will perform a lane shifting operation.
+Finally, if our vehicle is too close to an other vehicle, we activate our lane changing logic and if we have an qualified candidate lane we will perform a lane shifting operation.

 ```python
 if (too_close) {